georgemaret/georgemaret/README.md

 Doing my B.tech in Mechanical engineering at CET,Trivandrum

-Being mechanical engineering student never limits from being what I aspire to be as for me, I love mechanical and I live CSE!
+Being Mechanical engineering student never limits from being what I aspire to be as for me, dream is a state function!

 ### Coding makes me feel  better!